Added Benefits of Spray Foaming Basement Rim Joists

 If you are beginning to feel drafts along your floors, it might be time to look into properly insulating your basement rim joists.
 Typically, rim joists are left uninsulated especially if you live in an older Michigan home.
-By spray foam insulating these basement rim joists, you can eliminate the unwanted drafts and uncomfortable temperatures throughout your home.
+By insulating these basement rim joists with closed cell spray foam, you can eliminate the unwanted drafts and uncomfortable temperatures throughout your home.
 To learn more about basement rim joists and common questions about insulating rim joists, check out this post.
 In this article we will focus on what the added benefits of spray foaming your basement rim joists are.

 Why insulate basement rim joists?